NEED ANSWERS NOW?

 A permit to purchase, a background check and firearms registration are required to buy a handgun from a private individual.
 Private firearms sellers must process transfers of handguns and assault weapons through a licensed dealer or designated law enforcement agency, who then conducts a background check.
 In addition, Maryland has established a handgun roster that, subject to limited exceptions, lists the only handguns that dealers or any private sellers are allowed to sell in the state.

-Open and concealed carry are legal in Maryland only for Maryland Wear/Carry Handgun Permit (WCHP) holders.
+Concealed carry is legal in Maryland only for Maryland Wear/Carry Handgun Permit (WCHP) holders.
+Open carry is prohibited as of October 1, 2023.
 In order to obtain a WCHP, applicants must be at least 21 years old (or 18 years old for employment purposes only).
-There are six categories of handgun permit applications:

 For each category, additional documents are required.